Speeds: 200–2,000 Mbps

 The 200 x 200 plan is best for small- to mid-sized households in which just a handful of people are sharing the same Wi-Fi.
 For an extra boost, 500 Mbps supports more devices and better handles complex tasks like watching Netflix in 4K UHD, livestreaming, and making video calls on multiple devices at the same time.

 The 1,000 Mbps plan is great for connected families and homes outfitted with a high number of smart-home devices, where 10 or more users are often online at the same time.
 The 2,000 Mbps plan isn’t necessary for most people, but it lets you take care of high-bandwidth tasks while sharing Wi-Fi with great number of fellow users.

 All of Lumos’s plans come with symmetrical upload speeds, ensuring a robust connection for video calls, social media, working over the cloud, and using VR applications.

 Lumos data caps

 Lumos doesn’t have data caps on any of its plans.
 You can stream, download, make Zoom calls, and play online games all you want.
 You don’t have to worry about exceeding a data limit or paying overage fees.

-Our favorite plan: Lumos’ gigabit plan, Ultimate, gives you the best bang for your buck.
+Our favorite plan: Lumos’ gigabit plan gives you the best bang for your buck.
 It costs just under $70 a month, making it cheaper than similar plans from major competitors like Spectrum.
-And it comes with symmetrical upload and download speeds, giving you a massive boost for many work-from-home activities and other bandwidth-heavy undertakings like livestreaming and working over the cloud.
+And it comes with symmetrical upload and download speeds, giving you a massive boost for many work-from-home activities and other bandwidth-heavy undertakings like livestreaming and multiplayer gaming.